Author: Kathleen Rea

 - Vocalize or verbalize to yourself the statement “honour the event guidelines”

 - Raise your hand to get help from the facilitators.
-They will come over to check-in with you.
-This might take a few moments depending on where you are in the space and how long it takes for them to see you signal for help.
+They will come over to check in with you.
+This might take a few moments depending on where you are in the space and how long it takes for them to see your signal for help.

 This event is only for those with an understanding of consent practices and our community guidelines, and who have the personal resources internally and externally to honor group agreements and to care for others.

-Drawing of naked personal who holds a large sign in their hands that covers most of their body except for their limbs and neck.
+Drawing of a naked person who holds a large sign in their hands that covers most of their body except for their limbs and neck.
 We can’t see their face.
-There is a light green background with watercolor type shadings
+There is a light green background with watercolor-type shadings

 The sign lists sexual assault prevention tips as such: